EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 ##disable ns ip

-Disables the specified IP address configured on the NetScaler appliance.
+Disables the specified VIP address configured on the NetScaler appliance.

 ##Synopsys